Vignette

 Some of the minerals Brenda incorporates into her pieces are more than one hundred million years old.
 She marvels at the juxtaposition between the rocks’ rugged, nondescript exterior and the gleaming luster within.
 “You never know exactly what to expect before a rock is sliced open,” she notes; “it’s a surprise every time.”
 The serendipitous aspect of working this way is key to its attraction for her.
 “Only after cutting it do you know if there is beauty inside; a door magically opening to a whole new world.”
 Once the interior section is visible, she lets the unique veining, color and silhouette of the cross-section suggest what the slab will ultimately become.
 Whether the final result is a table, lamp or wallcovering, each piece is unique and represents the individual beauty found in nature.

-Gravitating towards residential and hospitality projects, Houston launched her namesake design studio in 2008 after a trip to Uruguay where she discovered the bulk of Agate was being thrown away in the search for small and valuable gemstones.
-"I thought this was a huge shame since the Agate to me was extremely beautiful and a sustainable product that had not yet been introduced into the market.
-I saw an opportunity to support these miners while working with materials that were all natural."
-Houston launched her collections with table lamps whose bases were formed from rare minerals.
-The next year she added small treasure boxes and tables all hand forged in bronze.
+Houston launched her namesake design studio in 2008 after a trip to Uruguay.
+"I saw an opportunity to support miners while working with minerals."
+Houston launched her collections with table lamps and the next year she added small treasure boxes and tables all hand forged in bronze.
 As she built a couture following, she won numerous awards, was lauded in the press, and invited to open a store-within-a-store at Barneys New York.
-She closed the boutique in 2011 with a shift in focus, designing residential interiors, creating designs for the trade.
+Holly Hunt showrooms represented her collections on a national and international level.

 "Now more than ever it is so important that we educate the world on the use of sustainable materials and the beauty found in nature.
 By the year 2050, our oceans will contain more weight in plastic than in fish!
 This is the time to examine our resources and how best to apply them to our needs for future generations."